 This Indian Fried Chicken Recipe Is Heating Up in New York City

-The team behind GupShup on East 18th Street gives us the skinny on bringing a taste of Bombay to the Big Apple
+The team behind GupShup on East 18th Street is bringing a taste of Bombay to the Big Apple

 In the final round of the American fast-food fried chicken bracket that Eater published last month, which would have been loads of fun to research, the half-drumstick-half-wing combo from South Korean chain Bonchon faced off against the Chickenjoy from Philippines eatery Jollibee.
 Spoiler alert: Jollibee’s Chickenjoy was the winner.